Albanisation: Greeks

-An Albanisation campaign was initiated as soon as the city of Korçë was handed over to the authorities of the newly established Albanian Principality in March 1914: most Greek schools were closed down, Greek speech was prohibited in churches, while shop signs and other Greek inscriptions in the city were torn down.
-This campaign was one of the crucial factors that accelerated the local uprising against the Albanian authorities.

 During the rule of King Zogu and the communist regime, the government encouraged Albanisation of the Greeks of Southern Albania (the territory was also called "Northern Epirus", especially among the Greeks).

-"Minority status was limited to those who lived in 99 villages in the southern border areas, thereby excluding important concentrations of Greek settlement in Vlora (perhaps 8,000 people in 1994) and in adjoining areas along the coast, ancestral Greek towns such as Himara, and ethnic Greeks living elsewhere throughout the country.
-Mixed villages outside this designated zone, even those with a clear majority of ethnic Greeks, were not considered minority areas and therefore were denied any Greek language cultural or educational provisions.
-In addition, many Greeks were forcibly removed from the minority zones to other parts of the country as a product of communist population policy, an important and constant element of which was to preempt ethnic sources of political dissent.
-Greek place-names were changed to Albanian names, while use of the Greek language, prohibited everywhere outside the minority zones, was prohibited for many official purposes within them as well."

 In 1967 the Albanian Party of Labour began the campaign of eradicating organised religion.
 Their forces damaged or destroyed many churches and mosques during this period; they banned many Greek-language books because of their religious themes or orientation.
 Yet, it is often impossible to distinguish between the government's ideological and ethno-cultural motivations for repression.
 Albania’s anti-religion campaign was merely one element in Hoxha's broader “Ideological and Cultural Revolution” begun in 1966.
 He had outlined its main features at the PLA’s Fourth Congress in 1961.
 "Under communism, pupils were taught only Albanian history and culture, even in Greek-language classes at the primary level."

 Also, the ethnic Greek minority complained about the government's unwillingness to recognize ethnic Greek towns outside communist-era "minority zones," to utilize Greek in official documents and on public signs in ethnic Greek areas, or to include more ethnic Greeks in public administration.

 The 2012 USA annual report mention that the emergence of strident nationalist groups like the Red and Black Alliance (RBA) increased ethnic tensions with the Greek minority groups.